Myndex/Myndex/README.md

 ### _General Overview_
+- [**Easy Intro to APCA?** ](https://git.apcacontrast.com/documentation/APCAeasyIntro) This is the simple plain-language introduction to APCA that you've been looking for.
-- [**Why APCA?** ](https://git.apcacontrast.com/documentation/WhyAPCA) This brief, plain language introduction into APCA, and how it solves the problems of WCAG_2 contrast, is a good place to start.
+- [**Why APCA?** ](https://git.apcacontrast.com/documentation/WhyAPCA) This brief introduction into APCA describes how it solves the problems of WCAG_2 contrast in simple terms.
 - [**APCA in a Nutshell** ](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell) Simple overview for using APCA, including simple use-case based conformance levels.
 - [**APCA FAQ**](https://git.apcacontrast.com/documentation/APCA_FAQ) APCA Frequenty Asked Questions (in development)